 I don’t want to be one of the bad ones.
 I put out the best work I can at the fastest rate I can while trying to stay sane, and I feel uncomfortable whenever the subject of money comes up.
 With all that in mind, I’m more or less just going to put the buttons on this page and on the main site’s sidebar, only mentioning things for the periodic thank-you or when changing the goal amounts to reflect a change in the trend.

 For every $X raised, I’ll add a bonus chapter to the queue, to be written at the next available opportunity.
-‘X’ may change from time to time, as I’m shooting more for a balance that encourages donations while also seeing me output a steady update rate of 2.5 updates/wk.
-The amounts will appear below when things are more underway.
-My general approach is to skew things so the first milestone should be relatively easy to hit, the second should be reasonable, and the third is more a thing that happens when overflow from prior months adds up.
-Amounts carry over.
+‘X’ may change from time to time (with warning prior), as I’m shooting more for a balance that encourages donations while also seeing me output a steady update rate of 2.5 updates/wk.
+Leftover amounts carry over from month to month – the third bonus is primarily there to absorb overflow and especially generous donations.
+Generally speaking, if Patreon and Paypal averages are maintained, there should be two chapters a month without an issue and a third every 3-4 months.

 Paypal is a good option for one-off payments.